ikluft/AESKeyWrap/README.md

 ## Running tests
 The tests from the NIST AES Key Wrap Specification and from RFC3394/RFC5649 have been included for verification of proper operation of the algorithm.
-Run "make test" to run the tests.
+Run "make test" at the top level or in the test directory to run the tests.
 It will make multiple subdirectories under the test directory to run the tests under C++99, C++03, C++11 and C++14.

 The tests use /usr/bin/prove which is provided by Perl's Test::Harness, in order to process TAP (Test Anything Protocol) results from the tests.
-It also makes sepate runs for debug and prod (production/non-debug) builds.
+It also makes separate runs for debug and prod (production/non-debug) builds.

 A successful test run looked like this.
 However changes will happen - look for "PASS" at the bottom.